swibcon/swib.org/var/html/swib22/programme.md

 #### Introduction to the Annif automated indexing tool

 [Osma Suominen](speakers.html#X088813f912cfb2642e4bd0c232ac930fb241be5d0fba9e28551a2ea5787c8c3d) [<img src="images/orcid.png" title="ORCID: 0000-0003-0042-0745">](https://orcid.org/0000-0003-0042-0745)<sup>1</sup>, [Mona Lehtinen](speakers.html#X819cc62bd0b0371582dbd601114ec16f627df259b40c0fd1cca07938e8f00be1) [<img src="images/orcid.png" title="ORCID: 0000-0002-4735-0214">](https://orcid.org/0000-0002-4735-0214)<sup>1</sup>, [Juho Inkinen](speakers.html#X5c47880e81839b45e9f1b77ae7e748a40097cf1ea8099741f069af264f808782) [<img src="images/orcid.png" title="ORCID: 0000-0002-6497-6171">](https://orcid.org/0000-0002-6497-6171)<sup>1</sup>, [Moritz Fürneisen](speakers.html#X2420a0ddabfcc4f45d797c81d0506a87a30ffb4208f88ba0d63786c937c49d65)<sup>2</sup>, Anna Kasprzik [<img src="images/orcid.png" title="ORCID: 0000-0002-1019-3606">](https://orcid.org/0000-0002-1019-3606)<sup>2</sup>

 1: National Library of Finland, Finland; 2: ZBW – Leibniz Information Centre for Economics, Germany

 Many libraries and related institutions are looking at ways of automating their metadata production processes.
-In this hands-on tutorial, participants will be introduced to the multilingual automated subject indexing tool Annif ([https//annif.org annif.org]) as a potential component in a library’s metadata generation system.
+In this hands-on tutorial, participants will be introduced to the multilingual automated subject indexing tool [Annif](https//annif.org) as a potential component in a library’s metadata generation system.
 By completing exercises, participants will get practical experience on setting up Annif, training algorithms using example data, and using Annif to produce subject suggestions for new documents.

 The participants are provided with a set of instructional videos and written exercises, and are expected to attempt to complete them on their own before the tutorial event.
 Exercises and introductory videos can be found in the [Annif-tutorial GitHub repository](https://github.com/NatLibFi/Annif-tutorial/).
 The actual event will be dedicated to solving problems, asking questions and getting a feeling of the community around Annif.